 Let It Be was written by Paul McCartney after he had a dream about his mother during a difficult period for the band.
 Her mother assured him in his dream that everything would be fine, so he just needed to let it be.

 #16.
 Big Girls Don’t Cry, Fergie

-Big Girls Don’t Cry was Fergie’s first solo album outside the Black Eyed Peas.
-Despite being her first solo release, the song received numerous awards in various countries and even reached the top of the Billboard Hot 100.
+Big Girls Don’t Cry was Fergie’s first solo album outside of the Black Eyed Peas.
+Even though it was her first solo album, the song won many awards in different countries and topped the Billboard Hot 100.

-The song has received widespread acclaim for its mature approach to dealing with a broken relationship and beginning a new life.
-Fergie teaches us that prioritizing ourselves is acceptable, especially when we are in pain.
+The song has gotten a lot of praise for the way it deals with a broken relationship and the start of a new life.
+Fergie teaches us that putting ourselves first is acceptable, especially in pain.
 Giving up a relationship and being alone does not always imply loneliness.